Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.

 - Package for SublimeText — Solidity language syntax

-Plugin for the Atom editor that features syntax highlighting, compilation and a runtime environment (requires backend node).
+- Plugin for the Atom editor that features syntax highlighting, compilation and a runtime environment (Backend node & VM compatible).

 - Atom Solidity Linter